Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Linden Perry – Having undergone multiple sports concussions, 15-year-old Linden turned to Aviv to regain her health and performance.
 Find out how her customized treatment plan gave her more confidence to thrive academically and athletically again.

-The 5 Support Stages of Stroke Recovery
+The Stroke Recovery Timeline: Understanding the 5 Stages of Post-Stroke Recovery

 What Happens to the Brain During a Stroke?

-2. Arteries break/rupture (a hemorrhagic stroke)
+2. Arteries break or rupture (a hemorrhagic stroke)

 In either case, a stroke damages areas of the brain.
 These impacts can manifest in cognitive, physical, and even emotional symptoms.

-Studies illustrate the brain can reorganize and adapt in response to injury.
+Studies illustrate that the brain can reorganize and adapt in response to injury.
 But this process isn’t as clear-cut as you’d hope.

-1. Thinking, Memory, and Perception Training
+1. Post-Stroke Thinking, Memory, and Perception Training

 This is where a neuropsychologist can step in.
 Neuropsychologists assess the connection between someone’s brain and their potential to participate in daily activities.